-Cinnamon carrots with a brown sugar glaze cooked up in a slow cooker is an easy, traditional and throw back carrot side dish recipe that will have you getting your Vitamin A all year round.
+Cinnamon carrots with a brown sugar glaze cooked up in a slow cooker is an easy, traditional, and throw-back carrot side dish recipe that will have you getting your Vitamin A all year round.

-I knew trips to see her would include vintage favorites like Watergate salad and these giant cookies (bigger than my hand) full of chocolate chips and walnuts that miraculously she never burned.
+I knew trips to see her would include vintage favorites like Watergate salad and these giant cookies (bigger than my hand) full of chocolate chips and walnuts that, miraculously, she never burned.

-I cant say that I didn’t come home after long summers with her just a few pounds heavier but looking back- it was worth it.
+I can’t say that I didn’t come home after long summers with her, just a few pounds heavier.

-- 1/2 cup brown sugar
+- Brown sugar

-- 1 1/2 tsp Cinnamon
+- Ground Cinnamon

-- 1/2 ts Ginger
+- Ground Ginger

 - Salt and Pepper